Heini-Maria/Heini-Maria/README.md

 # Hi there, I'm Heini-Maria 👋

-### I am a frontend developer with a marketing backround
+### I am a frontend developer with a marketing background

-I'm Finnish but based in Malta.
-I am fairly new in coding but I'm super happy I followed my intuition and decided to start learning.
-I just love creating stuff and seeing it work on the internet.
+I'm a Finn, based in Malta.
+I am still fresh in coding but I'm grateful that I dared to my intuition and decided to start learning.
+I love the process of creating stuff, figuring things out, overcoming obstacles and seeing the end result running live on the internet.

 I'm constantly trying to grow and learn new skills. <br />